pepmartinez/keuss/README.md

 * queue paused/resumed

 #### Stats
 **Stats** provides counters and metrics on queues, shared among keuss clients.
-The supported stts are:
+The supported stats are:
 * elements put
 * elements got
 * paused status

 Three options are provided to store the stats:
-* *mem*: very simple in-process, memory based
+* *mem*: very simple in-process, memory based.
 * *redis*: backed by redis hashes.
-Modifications are buffered in memory and flushed every 100ms
+Modifications are buffered in memory and flushed every 100ms.
-* *mongo*: backed by mongodb usnig one object per queue inside a singel collection.
-Modifications are buffered in memory and flushed every 100ms
+* *mongo*: backed by mongodb using one object per queue inside a single collection.
+Modifications are buffered in memory and flushed every 100ms.

 ### How all fits together
-* *Queues*, or rather clients to individual queues, are created using a *backend* as factory
+* *Queues*, or rather clients to individual queues, are created using a *backend* as factory.
-* *Backends* need to be intialized before being used.
-Exact initialization details depend on each backend
+* *Backends* need to be initialized before being used.
+Exact initialization details depend on each backend.
 * When creating a *queue*, a *signaller* and a *stats* are assigned to it.
 The actual class/type to be used can be specified at the queue's creation moment, or at the backend initialization moment.
-By default *local* and *mem*, respectively, are used
+By default *local* and *mem*, respectively, are used.
 * *Queues* are created on-demand, and are never destroyed as far as keuss is concerned.
-They do exist as long as the underlying backend kepts them in existence: for example, redis queues dissapear as such when they become empty
+They do exist as long as the underlying backend kepts them in existence: for example, redis queues dissapear as such when they become empty.
-* *Pipelines* are, strictly speaking, just enhanced queues; as such they behave and can be used as a queue
+* *Pipelines* are, strictly speaking, just enhanced queues; as such they behave and can be used as a queue.

 More info on pipelines [here](doc/pipelines.md)